rust-lang/book/src/ch17-00-async-await.md

 able to write our program in such a way that starting one download does not lock up the UI, and users should be able to start multiple downloads at the same time.
 Many operating system APIs for interacting with network sockets are *blocking*, though.
-That is, the function calls block further progress in the program when they are called until they return.
+That is, these APIs block the program’s progress until the data that they are processing is completely ready.

 > Note: This is how *most* function calls work, if you think about it!
 However,
 > we normally reserve the term “blocking” for function calls which interact with